 We are excited to announce our Bachelor of Science in Cybersecurity!
-The Bureau of Labor Statistics estimates that cybersecurity is expected to see a 33% industry projection over the next decade, which is faster than the average industry’s 4% projection.
+The Bureau of Labor Statistics estimates that cybersecurity is expected to see a 33% industry projection over the next decade.
+This is faster than the average industry’s 4% projection.

 Utilizing state-of-the-art-labs and technology, along with our recently developed UA Little Rock Trojan Cyber Arena, UA Little Rock is well-equipped to prepare you for one of the fastest-growing fields in the world!

-Dr. Philip Huff, Director of Research of the UA Little Rock Trojan Cyber Arena was recently interviewed by FOX 16 and by KTHV 11.
-Huff provides insights into why cybersecurity attacks seem to be on the rise as well as into what you can do to stay safe online.
+Dr. Philip Huff, Director of Research of the UA Little Rock Trojan Cyber Arena, was recently interviewed by FOX 16 and by KTHV 11.
+Huff provides insights into why cybersecurity attacks seem to be on the rise as well as what you can do to stay safe online.

-Even more recently, Sandra Leiterman, Managing Director of the Trojan Cyber Arena, was interviewed by KATV 7.
-Sandra discusses what sets our BS in Cybersecurity apart at UA Little Rock, reasons one should consider cybersecurity, and the future of cybersecurity at UA Little Rock.
+Also recently, Sandra Leiterman, Managing Director of the Trojan Cyber Arena, was interviewed by KATV 7.
+Sandra discusses what sets our B.S. in Cybersecurity apart at UA Little Rock, reasons one should consider cybersecurity, and the future of cyber at UA Little Rock.

-The following information was pulled directly from the US Bureau of Labor Statistics:
+The following information is from the U.S. Bureau of Labor Statistics: